bitzhuwei/CSharpGL/CSharpGL4/readme.md

 6. SceneRootObject as root object in scene.
 7. Update+Render scene whenever property is changed.
 8. Bigger font for property grid.
-9. Renderer supports IModelSpace.
+9. Renderer supports IWorldSpace.
 10. Zooming camera updates camera's position and target only.
 11. Model matrix should be marked as updated at first.

 ## v1.0.6.2:
 1. Wraps texture and sampler.
-2. IModelSpace provides model matrix for rendering in MVP matrix in shader.
+2. IWorldSpace provides model matrix for rendering in MVP matrix in shader.
 3. fix: Scene renders all objects recursively.
 4. Remove initialize method in ScriptComponent because scripts may be executed in non-UI thread.